ohsu-qin/qiprofile/lib/README.md

     the Papaya developers. `jquery` is the 1.9.1 version used by Papaya, but that version installed with `jspm install jquery@1.9.1` cannot be imported without an error.
-Papapya is not compatible with the current jquery 3.x version. jspm install of the `nifti` library fails with an out-of-memory error, and therefore must be copied into the lib/ directory and loaded from there.
+Papapya is not compatible with the current jquery 3.x version. jspm install of the `nifti-reader-js` package fails for an unknown reason with an out-of-memory error, and therefore must be copied into the lib/ directory and loaded from there.

     The variable declarations compensate for two lax GLU library declarations that will otherwise result in a jspm load error.